aperlini/data-structures/linkedlist/single/README.md

 - [x] Create the head of the list
 - [ ] Insert
   - [x] a new node to the top of the list
-  - [ ] a new node at the bottom of the list
+  - [x] a new node at the bottom of the list
+  - [ ] a new node before a certain position of the list
-  - [ ] a new node at a certain position of the list
+  - [ ] a new node after a certain position of the list
 - [x] Print all elements of the linked-list
 - [ ] Delete
   - [ ] the last node in the list